kaneeldias/ticket-management-example/README.md

 ### 5.1 Prerequisites

 * Git (to clone the repository)
-* NodeJS (this project was developed using v20.15.0)
+* Node.js (this project was developed using v20.15.0)
 * Docker (optional, for running the PostgreSQL database)
 * A PostgreSQL database (optional, if you are not using Docker)